Cannold/cannold.com/_posts/2016-03-25-leslie-s-tedx-talk-passes-30-000-views.md

 published: 2016-03-25
 tags: ~
 title: Leslie's Tedx Talk Passes 30,000 views
+excerpt_separator: "<!--break-->"

+---

---- "https://www.youtube.com/watch?v=FxI6HGpaP3Q\r\n\r\nI had an abortion.
+"https://www.youtube.com/watch?v=FxI6HGpaP3Q\r\n\r\nI had an abortion.
 Or maybe I didnâ\x80\x99t.
 Why does it matter?\r\n\r\nAbortion shame is very zeitgeist at the moment.
 Or, more precisely and far more happily, anti-shame is very zeitgeist.
-  In The New York Times, in a number of online magazines and on websites like 1 in 3, 45 Million Voices and Exhale women are speaking out.
-Theyâ\x80\x99re resisting the shame by breaking their silence about their abortions.\r\n\r\nBut the success of this fledgling speak-out movement is far from guaranteed.
+  In The New York Times, in a number of online magazines and on websites like 1 in 3, 45 Million Voices and Exhale women are speaking out.<!--break--> Theyâ\x80\x99re resisting the shame by breaking their silence about their abortions.\r\n\r\nBut the success of this fledgling speak-out movement is far from guaranteed.
 Indeed if we want it to succeed we are going to have to help.
 But before I can tell you what it is that